 What is an Energy Performance Certificate (EPC)?

 An Energy Performance Certificate or EPC has been a legal requirement for both domestic properties and commercial premises since 2008.
-EPCs are the result of an assessment of a building for its energy efficiency.
-Buildings are graded according to how energy efficient they are.
+EPCs result from an assessment of a building for its energy efficiency.
+Buildings are graded according to how energy-efficient they are.

 EPCs are well known in the domestic housing market, but many people are unaware that an EPC is also required for commercial premises.

 If you are buying or renting a property, an EPC will give an indication of potential energy costs.
 EPCs are a helpful guide to estimating overhead costs on commercial premises and a valuable selling tool if the rating is good.